-This section is for Navigators, however all players are equally welcome to read the following pages.
-The chapter provides ideas on some of the things you will want to think about when running a game of Wordplay:

-- How do I create a setting and story for the game? - How do I make the game enjoyable? - How do I make best use of Wordplay to enliven our game session?
+This section is for Navigators, but all players are equally welcome.
+It provides ideas on some of the things you will want to think about when you run a game using Wordplay.
+How do I create a setting and story for the game?
+How do I make the game enjoyable?
+How do I make best use of Wordplay to enliven our game session?
 This chapter will provide some pointers.
-When it comes to pen and paper roleplaying games nobody has all the answers, however there are a few places where you can get some excellent advice.
+When it comes to pen and paper roleplaying games nobody has all the answers, but there are a few places where you can get some excellent advice.
 At the end of the chapter a few of these will be highlighted for further investigation.